frameless/huishoudboekje-nl-design-system-demo/frontend/app/README.md

 # If you want your frontend app to talk to your local backend, set the URL to it here.
 PROXY=http://localhost:5000

-# If you want your app to talk to a backend on another host (for example a review branch
-# or your local running backend), set this host (and port) here.
+# If you want your app to talk to a backend on another host (for example a review branch or your local running backend), set this host (and port) here.
 PROXY=https://hhb-518.nlx.reviews

 # Authorization through OIDC is not required when you use a local backend in dev mode.
 For other backends we use a JsonWebToken to authorize directly against the proxy.
-PROXY_AUTHORIZATION={YOUR_JWT_HERE}
+# You can obtain your token by logging into the remote application and find your token in the app-token cookie.
+AUTH_TOKEN={YOUR_JWT_HERE}

 # -= OPTIONAL BELOW =-

 # This prevents your browser window from opening after starting the app.
 BROWSER=none

-# Fast refresh doesn't really work that well, so advice is to disable it.
-FAST_REFRESH=false
 ```

 ### Authorization
 Review apps can be used as backend instead of a local setup.
 The url to be used can be found on the MR page as the `View App` button.
-The authentication can be done using a jwt token which can be obtained from the `/api/me` endpoint after succesful login.
+The authentication can be done using a jwt token which can be found in the `app-token` cookie after a succesful login.
-Just use that as the value of `PROXY_AUTHORIZATION`.
+Just use that as the value of `AUTH_TOKEN` in your `.env` file in `/frontend/app`.